gbmhunter/blog/content/electronics/general/kicad/kicad-tips-and-tricks/_index.md

 ngspice will then print out the following information when the simulation is run:

 {{% img src="adding-control-text-to-print-ngspice-version-in-kicad.png" width="500px" caption="Adding the shown text anywhere on the KiCAD schematic will trigger ngspice to print out version/build information when you run the simulation." %}}

+### Saving Plots

+You can save the data on the plots through the GUI.
+Click _File->Save as .csv file_.
+The CSV file will be semi-colon delimited.
+Rather than outputting a header row with the names of the columns of data and then each successive row being a data point, the csv file will contain a row (new line) for each axis

+Note that is frequency is plotted on the x-axis, KiCad/ngspice will incorrectly export the data as `Time` in the csv file.

 ### Common Simulation Errors